 Mr Miliband, who used an autocue after the no-notes party conference speech in which he notoriously forgot to mention the deficit and immigration, repeatedly vowed to take on "vested interests" - but named only banks and energy firms among them.

-In a searing full-frontal attack on Nigel Farage's Ukip "gang" - who have been attracting voters in Labour's northern heartlands - Mr Miliband said he sought a return to "a more unequal, more unjust past".
+In an attack on Nigel Farage's Ukip "gang" - who have been attracting voters in Labour's northern heartlands - Mr Miliband said Mr Farage sought a return to "a more unequal, more unjust past".

 "W e know how we will do it," he said. " Door by door.
 Street by street.
 Town by town."